 How did your journey bring you to Curry?

-What is the most significant experience that has shaped your time here?
+What is the most significant thing that has shaped your time while you've been here?

 If you can, name one person at Curry who has made a special impact during your studies and how?